K07H/DecorationsMod/README.md

 <br>

-*If you are searching for some support please go here because this repository is intended for actual developers: https://www.nexusmods.com/subnautica/mods/102*
+*If you are searching for some support please go here because this repository is intended for actual developers: https://www.nexusmods.com/subnautica/mods/102*<br>
+*If you are a developer you can contact me on Discord directly: OSubMarin#0460*

 <br>